Why Iron Pills Make You Sick & what you Can Do About it

 If you're feeling sick from taking iron pills, there are some ways to make it easier on your stomach.
 One approach is to take the pill in the morning but eat a small amount of food first.
 This can help your stomach handle the iron better.
 Another tip is to take vitamin C at the same time as your iron pill.
 Vitamin C can help your body absorb the iron more effectively, which might make you feel less sick.

-If you've tried these steps and still feel sick, it could be worth considering a different type of iron supplement, like Nano Iron, which is absorbed in a way that's easier on your stomach.
+If you've tried these steps and still feel sick, it could be worth considering a different type of iron supplement, like Nano Iron, which may be absorbed in a way that's easier on your stomach.

 How to Take Iron Pills Without Getting Sick – FAQ